 Store your water, snacks, phone, camera, sunscreen, and beach towel in here.
 You’ll be all set and ready for the day.

-Packing cubes are essential travel items that should be on your packing list no matter where you’re going.
+Packing cubes should be on your packing list no matter where you’re going.

 They can be used to separate all your clothing items, from swimwear to underwear, dresses to shorts.
 These ones are affordable and come in sets of 3 or 4 varying sizes, so you’ll get your money’s worth.

 And they’re not only for clothes!
 Here’s what else I use packing cubes for: